-National Parks: Alaska is home to 23 national parks with over 2 million visitors every year.
+National Parks: Alaska is home to 23 national parks with over two million annual visitors.
 With more public land than any other state, the parks explore Alaska's beautiful terrain.

-Land Area: Alaska is the largest state in the country with a total land area of 586,412 square miles.
+Land Area: Alaska is the largest state in the country; total land area is 586,412 square miles.